wolfiex/DotDensityPrototype/README.md

 This attaches to the 'compute' screen.
 We can view all screen instances with `screen -ls`.

+* To scroll press ctrl+A , and use the arrow keys.
+Hit ESC when finished. *

 ### Starting processing of a single file
 1. To attach to a compte session we naviage to the processing repo:
 `cd DotDensityPrototype/process`